slmnv5/midiconverter/README.md

 For details and example see [rules.txt](rules.txt)

-I use this utility with [Pepelats audio looper on Rapberry Pi](https://github.com/slmnv5/pepelats.git) and the [rules.txt](rules.txt) is written for this.
+I use this utility with [Pepelats audio looper on Raspberry Pi](https://github.com/slmnv5/pepelats.git) and the [rules.txt](rules.txt) is written for this.

 ## Installation
 Install dependencies.
 On RaspberryPi OS Lite was missing package that I installed: